Confidence set for mixture order selection: Numerical examples

-In our analysis, we construct a 95\% MSCS.
-Consistent with the Monte Carlo experiments, we select $\hat{k}$ using the BIC and use the TIC penalty to obtain the correction factor $\delta_n(\hat{k}, k)$.
-We allow component variances to vary across components.
-In line with the conclusions of \citet{aitkin2001likelihood}, the BIC selects $\hat{k} = 4$, with the corresponding model being therefore automatically included in the MSCS.
-The procedure outlined in Section \ref{sec:Confid_Set} yields $\hat \Gamma = \{4,5,6\}$; the three densities in the MSCS are shown in Figure \ref{fig:galaxyEstimates}.
-Our results confirm that, with unequal component variances, the model with $k = 3$ misses some important features of the underlying density.
-Moreover, due to the small sample size, which suggests limited informativeness in the data, we observe some uncertainty in model selection, which is overlooked when relying on the single BIC model.
-It is evident from the figure that the models with $k=4$ and $k=5$ are practically indistinguishable, while the model with $k=6$ differs by the addition of a component around $22 \times 1000$ km/second.
-Lastly, note that the same results are obtained when considering $90\%$ and $99\%$ MSCS, further emphasizing the robustness of our findings for these data.
+In our analysis, we construct a $95\%$ MSCS.
+Consistent with the Monte Carlo experiments, we select $\hat{k}$ using the BIC and apply the correction factor $\delta_n(\hat{k}, k) = p_{\hat k} - p_k$.
+The BIC model is $\hat{k} = 3$, which is automatically included in the MSCS, and the resulting MSCS is $\hat{\Gamma} = \{2, 3, \dots, 9\}$, with corresponding fitted densities displayed in Figure \ref{fig:acidityEstimates}.
+These results highlight substantial model selection uncertainty, which is overlooked when relying solely on the single BIC model or the resampling approach of \citet{McLachlan_Mixture}.